 A berth is a designated location in a port or harbour used for mooring vessels when they are not at open sea.
 Berths provide a vertical front which allows safe and secure mooring that can then facilitate the unloading or loading of cargo or people from vessels.

 Now, you are able to drill down to more specific information in the biggest ports in the world.
-Using the Data Exploration Tool you can search for a specific vessel or port, and find out the latest berth calls with timestamps and even their terminal, when available.
+Using the Explore tool you can search for a specific vessel or port, and find out the latest berth calls with timestamps and even their terminal, when available.

 To search for Berth Calls click on the Explore tab on the Main Menu and then select the Arrivals & Departures option.